waseemR02/kyvernitis/README.md

 ```

-If everything is installed successfully then it should build the working src/main.c without any errors
+If everything is installed successfully then it should build any working sub-system without any errors
 ```
 west build -p always -o=-j4 -b blackpill_f401cc kyvernitis/bio-arm
 ```